 We’ve watched the film and we’ve seen the memes and, now, bird boxing has made its way into the dating scene.
 This is the simple act of choosing to be blind as to a partner’s failings; whether they’re tight with money or a serial cheat.

-Although this guide may make you feel like you need a thesaurus and map just to navigate the dating terrain, the good news is that there is a better way.
+Although this dating dictionary may make you feel like you need a thesaurus and map just to navigate the dating terrain, the good news is that there is a better way.

 A new way to meet people